MN in Women's Health and Development: Career, Skills, Scope, Options, Outlook

 Challenges

-There are a number of challenges that individuals working in careers related to menstruation in women's health and development may face.
+There are several challenges that individuals working in careers related to menstruation in women's health and development may face.
 Some potential challenges include:

 • Stigma and discrimination: Despite progress in recent years, menstruation and reproductive health continue to be stigmatized in many parts of the world, and individuals working in these fields may face discrimination or prejudice as a result.